anwersaad0/Etsy-Clone/README.md

 - Users can edit their own review(s) on a listing
 - Users can delete their review(s) on a listing

+### Search
+- Users can type into a search bar in the listings page to filter through specific listings

+### Cart
+- Users can create and delete items from their cart
+- Users can read/view their cart and what cards are in it

 ### AWS
 - Logged-in users can upload an image for their card listing